-Metric 22 Percentage of prosumers Description Self-generation of energy allows passive consumers to become active "prosumers".
+Metric 22 Percentage of prosumers Description Self-generation of energy allows consumers to become active "prosumers".
 Being able to produce and consume energy, by using different available technologies (e.g. roof solar photovoltaic panels, batteries), allows the consumer to engage actively in the market.
+Prosumers are consumers who produce energy on-site, behind a metering point capable of registering at least their hourly generation and consumption, making production data available .
+Small generation plants connected at distribution level, for which there is not on-site production, are not typically classified as prosumers.
+The percentage of consumers engaging in distribution-level schemes could nonetheless be relevant to measure, e.g. community initiatives.
+Equally, this applies to consumers living in multi-dwelling buildings that may have come together to invest in generation capacity.
 Purpose This metric is used to measure the percentage of "prosumers" engaged with the market for self-consumed energy and related services.
-It indicates the percentage of consumers participating actively in the energy transition.
-Source of data The most likely source for this data will be DSOs/TSOs.
-Quantification The percentage of prosumers is calculated as the share of consumers that are registered as prosumers.
-The method of registration may be subject to national specificities; therefore the MS shall select the most appropriate method of quantifying the number of prosumers.
-The source of the data and the method of quantification must be clearly specified.
-Unit of measure Percentage: Prosumers relative to the total number of supplier meter points/customer accounts.
-Data completeness This is a relatively new monitoring area for most NRAs; hence data availability/completeness may be an issue.
+It indicates the percentage of consumers that participate actively in the energy transition, by producing energy on-site.
+This could include prosumers living in multi- dwelling buildings that have a metering scheme that differs from the traditional definition of prosumers as being behind one metering point.
+As a separate measure, the level of consumers engaged in distribution-level schemes in the local community could be measured.
+Where the latter is measured, this must be clearly specified.
+Source of data This could be DSOs/TSOs or any registers or organisations for prosumers.
+This list is not exhaustive.
+Quantification The percentage of prosumers is calculated as the share of consumers that are registered and defined as prosumers on the national level.
+The method of registration and definition may be subject to national specificities; however, if a definition of prosumers also includes generation beyond a consumer's metering point this must be clearly specified.
+The share of prosumers engaged in schemes in multi-dwelling buildings either as a separate measure, or if specified, as part of the general definition of prosumer.
+The share of prosumers engaged in local schemes at distribution level.
+Frequency This metric should be measured annually. ,

+&lt;sup>9 CEER Position Paper on Renewable Energy Self-Generation, September 2016.

+Unit of Percentage: Prosumers relative to the total number of supplier meter measure points/customer accounts.
+Data This is a new monitoring area for most NRAs.
+Data availability and completeness completeness may be an issue.

-2.8 Key property VIII: Appropriate protection
+3.8 Key property VIII: Appropriate protection